fl4p/WP-Filebase/readme.txt

 == Installation ==

+The usual way:
 1. Upload the `wp-filebase` folder with all it's files to `wp-content/plugins`
+2. Activate the Plugin

-2. Create the directory `/wp-content/uploads/filebase` and make it writable (FTP command: `CHMOD 777 wp-content/uploads/filebase`)
+If you get an error message saying that the upload directory is not writable create the directory `/wp-content/uploads/filebase` and make it writable (FTP command: `CHMOD 777 wp-content/uploads/filebase`) for the webserver.
-3. Activate the Plugin and customize the settings under *Settings->WP-Filebase*

 Read more in [WP-Filebase documentation](http://wpfilebase.com/documentation/setup/).